mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Overwrite

-This node defines a overwrite with Universal Fixture inside the GDTF to overwrite Wheel Slots, Emitters and Filters for the fixture.
+This node defines a overwrite with Universal Fixture inside the MVR to overwrite Wheel Slots, Emitters and Filters for the fixture.

 Node name: `Overwrite`